 It can be difficult to tell the difference between copycats and the real deal, but it's a good idea to check out reviews of the store online which can point you to any negative experiences from other shoppers.

-There are very few things in the world more heart breaking than getting scammed on gig tickets, so make sure you don't get taken for a ride!
+There are very few things in the world more heartbreaking than getting scammed on gig tickets, so make sure you don't get taken for a ride!

-As a general rule, don't buy tickets from a tout on the street; you could end up with fake tickets or being totally ripped off on the price.
+As a general rule, don't buy tickets from a tout on the street.
+You could end up with fake tickets or being totally ripped off on the price.

-If you do buy from a smaller retailer check out the site first and pay with a credit card if at all possible.
+If you do buy from a smaller retailer, check out the site first and pay with a credit card if at all possible.
 That way you can cancel the payment if the tickets don't show.

-This is a common trick that most people have become savvy to, but we still hear about people being ripped off by bogus comps – specially since some people make a living from entering competitions online!
+This is a common trick that most people have become savvy to, but we still hear about people being ripped off by bogus comps – especially since some people make a living from entering competitions online!

-Firstly, if you don't remember entering a competition, you probably didn't, which means you certainly can't have won it.
+Crucially, if you don't remember entering a competition, you probably didn't, which means you certainly can't have won it.

-No legitimate competition will ever ask you stump up cash to get your prize anyway, so steer well clear.Read our guide to entering competitions safely and effectively right here!
+No legitimate competition will ever ask you stump up cash to get your prize anyway, so steer well clear.

 Dodgy cash machines

-Cash machine tampering has always been popular, but is getting harder to spot.
+Cash machine tampering has always been popular, but it's getting harder to spot.

 If the machine has scratches, masking tape or any sort of indication that someone's been messing around with it, don't take the risk.

-Another tactic to watch out for is if anyone tries to speak to you whilst you're withdrawing cash.
-The minute you're distracted is the perfect minute for them to nab your cash on the spot – and sometimes without you even realising.
+You should also be wary of anyone trying to speak to you whilst you're withdrawing cash.
+The moment you've become distracted, you've become the perfect target to have your cash nabbed on the spot – and sometimes without you even realising.
 It might sound a bit extreme, but it does happen.

 Reports have shown that shop assistants often encourage customers to lie about their earnings to help them meet their commission targets.

-This means you'll be given a bigger credit limit (because the store thinks you earn more than you actually do), which massively increases the chance of you piling up mountains of debt you'll be unable to pay off.
+This means you'll be given a bigger credit limit (because the store thinks you earn more than you actually do), which massively increases the chance of you piling up mountains of debt that you'll be unable to pay off.

 We wouldn't really advise getting any type of store card at all, so don't be pressured into it.
 If you don't have the budget to spend at that moment of time, just don't spend!

-If needs must, it's a better idea to look into a 0% credit card instead – make sure to check out our guide to using credit cards first!
+If needs must, it's a better idea to look into a 0% credit card instead – but make sure to check out our guide to using credit cards first!

 Job advert scams

 Fraudsters will try to lure you in with catchy phrases such as "no experience necessary" or offers of full time pay for part time work.
-The fact is – if it looks too good to be true, it probably is.
+The fact is: if it looks too good to be true, it probably is.

-Be wary of any job that asks you to ring a premium rate number (0845, 0844, 0870, 0871 etc) or anyone who wants you to make some kind of payment upfront.
+Be wary of any job that asks you to ring a premium rate number (0845, 0844, 0870, 0871 etc.) or anyone who wants you to make some kind of payment upfront.

-It's true that early deposits are sometimes essential to students hoping to secure an apartment over the summer, but doing this through an agency will ensure you'll actually have a house (and a landlord!) when you arrive in September.
+It's true that early deposits are sometimes essential for students hoping to secure an apartment over the summer, but doing this through an agency will ensure you'll actually have a house (and a landlord!) when you arrive in September.

-If your are an international student and need to make a payment in advance, never make a transfer using services such as Western Union and always ask for a UK address, post code and phone number for the company (and look them up!).Find out how these students were ripped off by this shady landlord's Jumanji horror home rental!
+If you're an international student and need to make a payment in advance, never make a transfer using services such as Western Union, and always ask for a UK address, postcode and phone number for the company (and look them up!).

-However, once they have your name, maybe your phone number and address too, they can use these details frivolously.
+However, once they have your name, and maybe your phone number and address too, they can use these details frivolously.

 Everyone loves a bargain, particularly a freebie!
-But take care when signing up for free trials offered online, as often you'll be committing yourself to payment at a later date that you can't get out of.
+But take care when signing up for free trials offered online, as often you'll be committing yourself to a payment at a later date that you can't get out of.

 You'll often have to provide payment details in order to access the free trial, and this can result in them taking cash from your account as soon as the trial is up – so make sure you always read the fine print before signing up!

 Hopefully you're now clued up on some of the most common money scams to watch out for.